 The successor to Brady Dougan, Thiam is an Ivory Coast national who can impress you with his German, French and English speaking abilities.

 The nutrition, health and wellness group head quartered in Switzerland, is headed by Paul Bulcke.
 Paul praises the cultural influences from Germany, France and Italy on Nestle.
 And this leader can speak in five different languages, apart from English.
 They are Dutch, German, French, Spanish and Portuguese.

 Micheal Bloomberg, Mayor, New York City and CEO, Founder at Bloomberg L.L.P

 With a major section of New York City, being occupied by Spanish-speaking population, this Mayor and philanthropist billionaire from Big Apple is eagerly waiting to converse in fluent Spanish.

-The wizard to head the technology giant is able to speak five languages including Dutch, German and Hebrew.
+The wizard to head the technology giant can speak five languages including Dutch, German and Hebrew.

 Madeline Johnson, CEO, Market Council

-As the CEO of a public relations and marketing firm, Madeline has to converse with people from different lingual backgrounds and impress them with her language skills.
+As the chief executive officer of a public relations and marketing firm, Madeline has to converse with people from different lingual backgrounds and impress them with her language skills.
 She is reported to be speaking Spanish, Italian and Portuguese.